Viral Video Shows A Young Boy Catch A Foul Baseball And Give It To His Little Sister

 “Big Brother of the Year Award.
 It’s settled,” read the video’s caption.

-Thousands of social media users were touched by the endearing moment impressed by the fact that a child so young didn’t hesitate to give away something that obviously meant a lot to him.
+Thousands of social media users were touched by the endearing moment, impressed by the fact that a child so young didn’t hesitate to give away something that obviously meant a lot to him.

 “Parents are definitely doing something right!!!
 Awesome big brother, adoring lil’ sis and kudos to the parents,” one Facebook user wrote in response to the video.